sandoche2k/ripe-iot/document.md

 reluctant to migrate to a new identifier.
 Just imagine, asking Wal-mart to put IPv6 identifiers instead of barcode for identifying consumer goods.

-Another possibility is to covnert the existing identifier (either flat or hierarhical) into a FQDN (Fully Qualified Domain Name) and then creating their own namespace in the Internet.
+Another possibility is to convert the existing identifier (either flat or hierarchical) into a FQDN (Fully Qualified Domain Name) and then creating their own namespace in the Internet.

 For e.g. the barcode in the figure above could be converted to a domain name as